m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 (There are more specific issues, technical and social[2], that prevent me recommending )

-[2] Ok, not "social issues" so much as one specific individual.
+[2] Ok, not "social issues" so much as one particular individual.
+But that's a separate conversation.

 ## F#